 Why are we even talking about gun control?

 Mostly because on an average day, 96 Americans are killed with guns.
 We are in this situation because the Supreme Court interpreted the 2nd Amendment to mean that every US citizen has a right to own a weapon.
 We can easily argue that the Supreme Court misinterpreted the intent of the Founding Fathers in 1789 who actually said - "A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed."

 They were saying this when the only arms available were muskets and flint-lock pistols.
-When the Supreme Court did their interpretation, modern firearms could fire hundreds of bullets in the time that that people in that day could manage one shot.
+When the Supreme Court did their interpretation, modern firearms could fire hundreds of bullets in the time that that people in those days could manage one shot.

-Once the Supreme Court's interpreted that it was the right of every person to have a weapon, the NRA with the help of gun and ammunition manufacturers seized the opportunity to monetize the "right" by creating reasons for people to purchase the guns to which they are entitled.
+Once the Supreme Court has interpreted that it was the right of every person to have a weapon, the NRA with the help of gun and ammunition manufacturers seized the opportunity to monetize the "right" by creating reasons for people to purchase the guns to which they were entitled.

 Another reason that is actually an outlandish myth, is that the government, who wants to control the population, will come and take all weapons from citizens so that no one can fight back when they decide to mistreat us.
 The people that quote this usually mention Hitler, Stalin, Pol Pot and others.
 This is a persistent argument that is just not going to happen.
 It does, however, sell a lot of guns.

 To appreciate the scope of the problem, explore these topics.

 On an average day 96 Americans are killed with guns.
 MORE

 On average there are nearly 13,000 gun homicides a year in the US.